graphprotocol/contracts/packages/issuance/docs/testing/reo/ReoTestPlan.md

 **Objective**: After an indexer's eligibility expires and they are denied rewards, verify that a new oracle renewal restores their ability to earn rewards.

+> **Timing**: This test requires opening a new allocation and waiting 2-3 epochs (~3.5-5.5 hours).
+It can be run as the final validation step, or skipped on testnet if time is constrained and covered by the combination of 6.2 + Cycle 3 (which together demonstrate the renewal mechanism works).

 **Steps**:

-1. Confirm indexer is currently ineligible
+1. Confirm indexer is currently ineligible (the indexer from test 6.2)
-2. Renew the indexer via oracle
+2. Renew the indexer via oracle (as in test 3.2)
 3. Confirm eligibility restored: `isEligible` = `true`
-4. Open new allocation, wait, close, check rewards
+4. Open new allocation, wait 2-3 epochs, close, check rewards

 **Pass Criteria**: